| Title: | Functions to Assist Design and Analysis of Agronomic Experiments |

 A string providing units to display on the response variable (y) axis.
 Will use the empty string by default so axes will have no units by default. |

-With a single explanatory variable, a boxplot grouped by exp_var
+With a single explanatory variable, a boxplot grouped by exp_var is produced.

 With two explanatory variables, a dot-plot with lines connecting the mean of each

-group is produced, with the first element of exp_var
+group is produced, with the first element of exp_var used as the x axis variable,

 and the second is used to colour the points.
 Three explanatory variables produces